mkilgore/protura/README.md

     make disk

+Generate a VirtualBox VDI image from the disk image

+    make vbox

 Note that the build is setup to be very convient for those with nothing already setup, however for development it may be nicer to install the i686-protura system-wide, and add it to your default PATH, so it is always usable for